bet4a/d3wiki/Selections.md

 ## Generating Selections

 D3 provides two top-level methods for selecting elements, called `select` and `selectAll`.
 These methods accept selectors; the former selects only the first matching element, while the latter selects *all* matching elements in document traversal order.
 These methods also directly accept nodes, which is useful for integration with third-party libraries (such as jQuery) or developer tools (`$0`).
+Another common use of selecting a node reference is `d3.select(this)` from within an event listener.

 > <b>d3.select</b>(<i>selector</i>) <a name="d3_select"></a><br>
 > <b>d3.select</b>(<i>node</i>)